CalumRaine/Grain/README.md

 >>> this is the third line
 ```

-As mentioned, redefining a `file` segment with the same filename will reopen the file, thus the example above becomes:
+As mentioned, redefining a `file` iterator with the same filename will reopen the file, thus the example above becomes:

 ```
 file thisFile("example.txt")